top of page

 As part of a fluid, large-scale installation, each paper sculpture features a light, self-sustaining structure that can withstand pressure and falls, while simultaneously extending outward with fragile spikes that embody the contradictions that emerge from within the self.
 Each cut-off piece becomes an independent figure, then magically returns to its original place, being reattached to oneself.

 Presenting a kind of loneliness in a crowded place allows the paper sculpture to create a certain mood or emotion in a simple way.
-Viewers often read these individual paper sculptures as surreal “creatures” that migrate together, forming an uncertain path.
+Viewers often read these individual paper sculptures as surreal “creatures” that flies and migrate together, forming an uncertain path.
 The installation as a collective system portrayed a tendency of unrelated animals and plants to evolve superficially similar characteristics under similar environmental conditions.

 Under The Moonlight